-Red Velvet Donuts are flavorful and tender, topped with an incredible Irish Cream Cream Cheese Glaze.
-These cake donuts are baked, not fried, making them healthier and easier, perfect for Christmas or Valentine’s day or anytime you are craving a delicious donut!
+Ready for the oven in minutes, these easy Red Velvet Donuts are topped with an incredible Irish Cream Cream Cheese Glaze.
+Red velvet cake donuts are baked, not fried, making them healthier, perfect for Christmas or Valentine’s day!

 - Easy!!
 The batter whips up in a few minutes, especially if you remember to bring your egg and buttermilk to room temperature ahead of time.

 - A quick recipe for a Christmas breakfast or brunch or a sweet surprise for Valentine’s breakfast!